ttungl/Communication-Cost-Predictive-Models/README.md

 # Communication-Cost-Predictive-Models

-### If you use/modify partially or fully this code, please cite our papers below.
-This indicates your respectfulness to others.
+**If you use/modify partially or fully this code, please cite our papers below.
+This indicates your respectfulness to the authors.
 Thanks.

 1. "Optimizing the Heterogeneous Network On-Chip Design in Manycore Architectures" in IEEE-SOCC'17 [https://ieeexplore.ieee.org/document/8226033]